xbln/measurement/README.md

 - Columns or poles can be placed within the room
 - Arcs and round walls can be placed
 - distances are displayed along the walls
+- a dotted line is displayed for measuring 90° towards walls
 - distances defined or calculated are pushed to a server via REST API

 ## Prototype